 The way we consume content has changed over the years, especially with the arrival of streaming.
-Streaming TV has paved the way for movies and shows to be more accessible, particularly those that were once exclusive to niche channels — which includes documentaries.
+Netflix’s arrival in Australia has paved the way for movies and shows to be more accessible, particularly those that were once exclusive to niche channels — which includes documentaries.
+Among the most watched of which, are health and lifestyle documentaries.

 With the launch of Netflix in Australia came an influx of TV shows and movies that viewers can choose from while watching from their couches at home.
 This wide-selection includes captivating and thought-provoking docos that cover just about every possible genre, and sourced from all around the world.